gyyu/gyyu.github.io/_posts/2019-12-30-summer-at-riot.md

 I actually do find pretty useful for ensuring there's always plenty being tackled that we are interested in doing, but we're not being overworked (and engineers have a lot of input into what is possible and what priorities are).
 * General passion for the product.
-I remember when the 10 Year Anniversary announcements came out, I was so proud and was constantly telling my friends about say how I personally knew a person who appeared on stream, or how much awesome a project was sure to be.
+I remember when the 10 Year Anniversary announcements came out, I was so proud and was constantly telling my friends about say how I personally knew a person who appeared on stream, or how awesome a project was sure to be.
 There's probably no other company whose products I'm more passionate about.
 * The main thing I had heard people warn me about was that I'd be pigeon-holing myself by going into a gaming company as a software engineer, and it was better to go to a technology company for better compensation overall (it's true that Riot can't really compete with say the giant stock options and signing bonuses that tech giants boast).
 But, Riot still has pretty good engineering processes that they're improving by the day, and as Haru put it, there's a lot at Riot